 Major writers and literary movements are studied in their historical and social context.
 Course activities include explications de texte, short papers, and discussion in French.

-Prerequisite: Prior or concurrent enrollment in FREN 202 or consent of department chair.
+Prerequisite: Prior or concurrent enrollment in FREN 202 or FREN 202W, or consent of department chair.

 Offered: Alternate years.